domschrei/mallob/docs/server.md

 See [build_and_run_example.sh](/scripts/server/build_and_run_example.sh) for more details on building Mallob and [run_example.sh](/scripts/server/run_example.sh) for a simple loop that executes Mallob on some instances, and outputs the log files and results.

-To check for available machines and their names
+To check for available machines

     sinfo